Govt. Charges As applicable

 NoC from Office Owner

-A company which is registered as a Separate legal entity from its Directors and Shareholders, which means company can have property registered in its own name, separate bank account and can sign contract in its own name.
-Moreover, liability of the company is separate from any person in company.
-In simple terms company is considered as an individual.
+Easethebiz has defined the meaning of Private Limited Company in a simplified manner as: A company which is registered as a separate legal entity from its Directors and Shareholders, which means the company can have property registered in its own name, a separate bank account and can sign contracts in its own name.

 | Applicable Section | Type of Company | Key Feature |